sid-unizar/seqia/README.md

 ## USE

-The functionality of this library is implemented inside a main class called DroughtClassifier, of which you first have to create an instance.
+The functionality of this library is implemented inside a main class called `DroughtClassifier`, of which you first have to create an instance.
 This is how it can be used:

 ```
 from seqia import DroughtClassifier